Our Answers To Your FAQs

-Yes – we are a professional dance academy (see Certification & Affiliation here).
-All teachers are trained dancers, experienced and qualified dance teachers and DBS checked.
-You’re in safe hands!
+Yes!
+We are a professional dance academy (see Certification & Affiliation here).
+All teachers are professional dancers, experienced and qualified dance teachers and DBS checked.

 Can my child come and watch before they register?

-A trial class pass for only £5 allows your child to enjoy a Ballroom & Latin dance class.
-Once enrolled, this amount is deducted from you invoice.
+A trial class pass allows your child to enjoy a full Ballroom & Latin dance class.
+Once enrolled, the trial class fee is deducted from you invoice.
 Click here to here to book your child’s trial class pass.
 It would be lovely to meet you and discuss your requirements before or after the trial class.